vogelino/charlottestuby.com/content/work/2023-04-03-handle-with-joy-in-collaboration-with-sarah-margnetti-and-susanne-fischer.md

 ---
 templateKey: work
 orderOfAppearance: 1
-title: Handle With Joy, in collaboration with Sarah Margnetti and Susanne Fischer
+title: '"Handle With Joy", in collaboration with Sarah Margnetti and Susanne Fischer'
 subtitle: at DBKA Paddock, Brussels (BE), Winter 2023
 date: 2023-04-03T13:28:10.741Z
 description: " Pictures by Lola Pertsowsky"